Japanese Garden Design in Australia | Zen & Water-Wise

 • Water Feature

-Large pond with filtration or spectacular dry garden
+Large koi pond with biological filtration, waterfall, and planted margins, or signature dry garden

 • Structures